tscnlab/NakadeEtAl_JOptSocAmA_2025/README.md

 python3 create_hemispherical_vf_images.py  # Time consuming, can be skipped
 python3 plotting.py
 ```

+By default, the code writes output to a new folder `Visual_Field_PCA`.
+For the sake of reproducibility, all of our output files will be made available online in due course,
+with access instructions added to this README.

 The `ICT-FaceKit-just-face-tri.blend` file was generated using the [ICT FaceKit](https://github.com/ICT-VGL/ICT-FaceKit).
 We first imported the face model into Blender, removed irrelevant parts (eyeballs, eyelashes, internal structure of the